cleodora-forecasting/cleodora/website/content/docs/comparison.md

 Cleodora is different from [PredictionBook](https://predictionbook.com) because:

-* Running it locally on your computer will be the default, and will be easier than with PredictionBook because Cleodora is single binary, no dependencies and Linux/OSX/Windows cross platform.
+* Running it locally on your computer is the default, and is easier than with PredictionBook because Cleodora is single binary, no dependencies and cross platform (Microsoft Windows, macOS, Linux).
 To run PredictionBook locally you need Ruby on Rails.
 * The Cleodora UI aims to look more modern and be mobile friendly.
 * In PredictionBook it's only possible to make binary (yes/no) forecasts whereas making ones with three or more possible answers is supported by